SairajMN/daily-logger/daily-task.md

 08/07/2024

-- Creating Foundry Simple Storage comtract
+- Creating Foundry Simple Storage com
 - Compileing a smart contract using Foundry
 - Deploying a smart contract